MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

+2025/06/28

+0500<->1500

+- interior point has to be in A
+- cluster point doesn't need to be in A
+- being cluster point and being isolated point are mutually exclusive
+- enclosure Q bar
+- what is the definition of closure? interior + cluster?

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

 2025/06/26

 0200<->1200